MicrosoftDocs/fabric-docs/docs/data-factory/dataflowgen2-overview.md

 ### Save as draft

 With Dataflows Gen2 we introduce a worry free experience by removing the need for publishing to save your changes.
 With save as draft functionality we store a draft version of your dataflow every time you make a change.
-Did you loose internet connectivity? did you accidentally close your browser?
-No worries we got your back and once you return to your dataflow your changes will still be there and you can continue where you left off.
-This is a seamless experience and does not require any input from you.
-This will allow you to work on your dataflow without having to worry about losing your changes or having to fix all the query errors before you can save your changes.
+Did you lose internet connectivity? did you accidentally close your browser?
+No worries we got your back and once you return to your dataflow; your recent changes are still be there and you can continue where you left off.
+This is a seamless experience and doesn't require any input from you.
+This allows you to work on your dataflow without having to worry about losing your changes or having to fix all the query errors before you can save your changes.
 Learn more about this feature [here](./dataflowsgen2-savedraft.md).

 ### Fast copy

-Fast copy allows you leverage the speed and agility of pipeline copy activity with the simple use of dataflows.
-We will automatically detect if the data size is significant enough to use a data pipeline copy activity.
+Fast copy allows you to apply the speed and agility of pipeline copy activity with the simple use of dataflows.
+We automatically detect if the data size is significant enough to use a data pipeline copy activity.
 Learn more about this feature [here](./dataflowsgen2-fastcopy.md).

 ### High scale compute

-With Dataflows Gen2 we introduce a new feature that is leveraging the Lakehouse compute to improve performance for all your dataflows.
-Below is an architecture overview how this works.
-Learn more about this feature [here](./TOBEUPDATED).
+With Dataflows Gen2, we introduce a new feature that is using the Lakehouse compute to improve performance for all your dataflows.
+The following section shows an architecture overview how this works.
+Learn more about this feature [here](./dataflowsgen2-highscalecompute.md).

 ## Architecture changes from Gen1 to Gen2

-The architecture of Dataflows Gen2 is completely different from Gen1.
-Below we will provide you an overview of the architecture changes.
+The architecture of Dataflows Gen2 is different from Gen1.
+Below we provide you with an overview of the architecture changes.
 These benefits provide you with a better experience and more flexibility.

 A simplified version of the core architecture of Power BI Dataflows exists of the following components: